wrml/wrml/README.md

 ###Designing a new Schema###

+As you might expect, a WRML schema is a structured data type.
+For the first part of the Werminal tour, you will create a new schema named **Demo**.

+Following the splash screen (after pressing any key), Werminal displays its main menu (shown below).

 <p align="center">
   <img src="doc/README/Werminal-002.png" width="90%"/>
 </p>

+The **New** button has input focus (indicated by bold red text) so you can press the enter key to activate it.

+The **New Model** dialog will prompt you to enter the URI that identifies the schema of the model that you wish to create.
+To create a new schema, the URI is [http://schema.api.wrml.org/org/wrml/model/schema/Schema](http://schema.api.wrml.org/org/wrml/model/schema/Schema).

+By default, this URI is already entered so you can simply press the tab key until the **OK** button has input focus and then press the enter key to activate it.

 <p align="center">
   <img src="doc/README/Werminal-003.png" width="90%"/>
 </p>

+Now you should see Werminal's model editor window with the title **"Werminal - Model - Schema"**, which indicates that you are editing a model of type schema.

+The top portion of the model editor window displays a toolbar, which we will make use of in a moment.
+For now, we will start by editing a few of the **slots** of our new schema model.
+A WRML model slot is analagous to a property, field, or column in other modeling systems.

 <p align="center">
   <img src="doc/README/Werminal-004.png" width="90%"/>
 </p>

+The first slot to edit is named **uri**.
+Press the tab key until you see the uri slot's value gain input focus, which is indicated by red highlight and cursor location.

+With the uri slot focused, edit the value to **http://schema.api.wrml.org/Demo**.

 <p align="center">
   <img src="doc/README/Werminal-005.png" width="90%"/>
 </p>

+Next, press the tab key (or down arrow key) to give focus to the **baseSchemaURis** slot.
+This slot allows schema models to declare that they extend other schemas.
+The value in this slot is a list of URIs that identify the *base* schemas for this schema.

+With the **baseSchemaURis** slot focused, press the enter key to open the list editor window.

 <p align="center">
   <img src="doc/README/Werminal-006.png" width="90%"/>
 </p>

 <p align="center">
   <img src="doc/README/Werminal-007.png" width="90%"/>